Image ALT {ALT}

 Do You Really Need Vitamin B12?
 When to Get Tested and Who Might Benefit From Supplements

-What Is Vitamin B12, and Why Does It Matter?
+What is Vitamin B12 and Why Does it Matter?

 Vitamin B12 plays a significant role in maintaining optimal functioning of both your body and brain.
 It helps your body produce red blood cells, supports the nervous system, and can impact everything from attention span to mood to your overall energy level.